Ingo Swann

 Mapping the Invisible

 Ingo’s lifelong investigation into consciousness drew him far beyond the boundaries of any single teaching, discipline, or belief system.
-From the world’s sacred texts and Yogic sciences to Western esotericism, depth psychology, and ancient astrology, he pursued a vast comparative study of how human perception, attention, and inner awareness truly function.
-This broad foundation became the bedrock of his later work on the “biomind”—his term for the integrated system of body, mind, intuition, and subtle perception that underlies human psychic functioning.
+From the world’s sacred texts and yogic sciences to Western esotericism, depth psychology, and ancient astrology, he pursued a broad comparative study of how human perception, attention, and inner awareness function.

 In his Biomind Superpowers writings, Ingo argued that extraordinary abilities are not supernatural at all, but inherent capacities waiting to be recognized, trained, and understood.
 Together, his studies and his essays reveal a single vision: that human consciousness is far more expansive, dynamic, and multidimensional than modern culture has yet allowed, and that exploring these abilities is essential to understanding who and what we really are.